|

 for seafood tavernas.
 It is on the way to Sounion.

-there and it was excellent.
+eat here pretty often and the food is excellent.
 This is the restaurant that George and some of the other taxi drivers who do tours bring their clients because the fish is fresh, the food is delicious and they take pride in the cleanliness of the place.
-If you tell Panayotis, the owner (in photo), that you came on my recommendation he will make sure you
+If you tell Panayotis, the owner, that you came on my recommendation he will make sure you

 get the freshest fish and if enough of you go there I may never have to pay for another barbouni (red mullet) again.
 By the way, barbouni, though

-expensive is excellent, in fact it is the best tasting seafood in my opinion, better than lobster.
+expensive is the best tasting seafood in my opinion, better than lobster.
 It costs from 50-60 euros a kilo though.
 But two people can be happy with half a kilo.
-Koutsomouri which is in the same family is cheaper and almost as good.
+Koutsomoura which is in the same family is cheaper and almost as good.
 Some like it better.
 The inexpensive fish are the kolios (makerel), gopa (some kind of bream I think), sardeles (sardines) and kalamari (squid).
 All can be fried or grilled.
 When you get kalamari ask for fresh but

 often it is not in season.
 Another delicious